ReDI-School/intro-java/lesson10/index.md

 ```
 Normally a program consists of serveral classes which are defined by us (the creators of the program).

 Often (but not always!) classes are an abstact representation of something what exists in the real world.
 Let's imagine we want to build an online shop.
-For this we would probably need classes like costumer or shopping cart.
+For this we would probably need classes like customer or shopping cart.

 Can you think of other possible needed classes?